 After a thorough cleaning of your home, you'll need to protect your home from a future infestation.
 You can use a professional exterminator to treat your home every few weeks.
 Or, take matters into your own hands with a household spray.

-Flea sprays for houses break up their life cycle and can help you prevent a future infestation.
+Flea sprays for houses break up the flea lifecycle and can help you prevent a future infestation.
 If you have an indoor cat, make sure the spray is dry before letting them roam around in your home.

 Don't let a flea infestation take over your home.
 Follow these tips to get rid of fleas and protect your pets from infection and disease.
 And as always, consult with your veterinarian to keep your cats safe and comfortable.